🔼The name Naioth: Summary

 🔼Etymology of the name Naioth

-The name Naioth is a plural form of a noun taken from the root group נוה:
+The name Naioth is a plural form of a noun taken from the verb group נוה:

 For a meaning of the name Naioth, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Habitations.
 BDB Theological Dictionary lists the name Naioth under the root נוה (nwh III), submits that it possibly means Habitations but then declares this dubious for untold reasons.